LC-Linkous/tinySA_python/README.md

     *  `get_bulk_data()`
 * **CLI Wrapper Usage:**
 * **Notes:**
  All numbers are binary coded 2 bytes little endian.
 The pixel data is encoded as 2 bytes per pixel.
 This is data returned by the device when in AUTO REFRESH mode.
-NOTE: may need to be paired with a continious buffer read and dump, which will be tested in the next update
+NOTE: may need to be paired with a continuous buffer read and dump, which will be tested in the next update

 ### **calc**